Accountant III

 • Knowledge of the specific accounting and reporting requirements and complete accounting cycle of assigned area.

-• Knowledge of budgetary procedures and controls.
+• Knowledge of economic forecasting and financial modeling techniques.

 • Ability to prepare accounting and audit records, statements, and reports.

-• Ability to read, comprehend, interpret, and apply job related laws, rules, policies, and procedures.
+• Ability to read, comprehend, interpret, and apply job-related laws, rules, policies, and procedures.

 • Ability to develop computer-based spreadsheets, graphs, summaries, and reports.